Nanki: Route

 Between Yokkaichi and Tsu, the train runs along the private Ise Railway Ise Line.
-An additional fee is required to ride the train in this section.
+An additional fee of 520 yen is required for Japan Rail Pass holders to ride the train in this section.

+Suzuka Circuit Inō is only served on the day of the annual Formula 1 Grand Prix race at Suzuka Circuit.

+From Nagoya to Taki, the train follows the same route and generally the same stopping pattern as the Mie rapid service.

 The section of the route between Shingū and Kii-Katsuura is operated by JR West.